alexisflorence/BetterTogether/README.md

-Team11
+# Better Together

 ## Overview
 Better Together is a mental health support app developed by Team 11.
 This Android application aims to provide users with resources, tools, and a community to support mental well-being.
 The app is designed to be a companion for those seeking to improve their mental health, offering a range of features from self-care tips to connecting with professionals.
+This was a collaborative App created in a group at Northeastern University.

+CS5520 Mobile Application Development

 ## Features